-There is a distinction between making a report to the University or law enforcement and seeking confidential assistance through the Confidential Resources described below.
+There is a distinction between making a report to the University or law enforcement and seeking assistance through the Confidential Resources described below.
 Not every campus or community resource is confidential.
-Persons who have experienced sexual harassment can talk to the Confidential Resources described below without disclosing their disclosure to any other person without their express permission or as required by law.
+Reports made to the Confidential Resources described below will not be shared with law enforcement or other campus partners without the victim's express permission or as required by law.

-Confidential Resources
+A. Confidential Resources

-Confidential Resources are those campus and community professionals who can maintain legally protected confidentiality within the University for the individual who shared the information.
-Confidentiality means that information shared by an individual with a Confidential Resource cannot be revealed to any other person without the individual's express permission or as otherwise permitted or required by law.
+Confidential Resources are those campus and community professionals who can maintain legally protected confidentiality within the University.
+Confidentiality means that information shared by an individual with a Confidential Resource cannot be revealed to anyone without the individual's express permission or as otherwise permitted or required by law.

 Confidential Resources are prohibited from disclosing personal information unless (1) permitted by the person who disclosed the information; (2) there is an imminent threat of harm to self or others; (3) the conduct involves suspected abuse of a minor under the age of 18; or (4) as otherwise required or permitted by law or court order.